Reviewed on this page:

 version of the Davis hard groove "What I Say," though the band played the tune regularly through the end of 1971.

-It's a shame this group didn't stick together longer and hasn't been documented better.
+It's a shame this group didn't stick together longer and hasn't been documented better - though the full live dates that form the backbone of this set were eventually released as The Cellar Door Sessions 1970.

 The studio unit - with Jarrett, Corea and Hancock - shines on the fiery "Gemini/Double Image" and the subtle, drummer-less "Little Church";